 - Level 5: Full Automation indicates that a vehicle has full automation technology and require no involvement of humans.

 Driving automation offers great benefits in safety with the opportunity to reduce traffic-related accidents and save lives by eliminating human errors.
 According to NPR, 94 percent of major car crashes are due to some type of human error.
 Autonomous vehicle technology has lifesaving potential for drivers, passengers, pedestrians, and bikers.

 With the application of autonomous vehicle technology, driving automation can help support different demographics and communities.
 This provides opportunity to offer more shared mobility options to those who currently do not have transportation flexibility.
 For example, this could help senior citizens and those with disabilities that are otherwise limited by the current transportation options available.
 In countries where the ability to drive determines an individual’s access to employment opportunities and freedom, driving automation opens the doors to greater accessibility.

 The Benefits of AVs in Major Cities

-Autonomous vehicle technology is making driving automation a possibility.
-Gearing vehicles with such technology will prevent car accidents, provide more mobility options, and reduce traffic bottlenecks.
+Autonomous vehicle technology is making driving vehicle automation a possibility.
+Gearing vehicles with such technology will prevent car accidents, provide more options forth future of mobility, and reduce traffic bottlenecks.

 At RGBSI, we deliver total workforce management, engineering, quality lifecycle management, and IT solutions that provide strategic partnership for organizations of all sizes.